 Voices in Humanism: Art in Action During the Dual Pandemics

-This webinar will feature the Voices in Humanism program, a collaboration between the Medical Heritage Center and the Gold Humanism Honor Society at the Ohio State University College of Medicine.
+This webinar features the Voices in Humanism program, a collaboration between the Medical Heritage Center and the Gold Humanism Honor Society at the Ohio State University College of Medicine.
 The program is designed to collect, preserve, and share art created during this time of dual pandemics: COVIC-19 and racism.

-Linda C. Stone, MD, Special Assistant to the Dean for Humanism and Professionalism, OSU College of Medicine, provided an overview of the program, and seven members of the OSU community shared samples of their art, including poetry, photography, instrumental music, and more.
-The webinar opened and closes with recorded performances by Grammy-nominated artist and Broadway actress Maureen McGovern.
+Linda C. Stone, MD, Special Assistant to the Dean for Humanism and Professionalism, OSU College of Medicine, provides an overview of the program, and seven members of the OSU community share samples of their art, including poetry, photography, instrumental music, and more.
+The webinar opens and closes with recorded performances by Grammy-nominated artist and Broadway actress Maureen McGovern.

 Spinning straw into gold with Dr. Steven Rosenzweig

 This webinar is designed to provide greater insights around how healthcare professionals and students can tap into their moral resilience in these dual pandemics.